Estimated reading time: 12 minutes

 Please leave me your comments below, as I’m interested in your feedback.

 Calculating Net Worth 101

 This chart reflects our net worth increases and decreases throughout 2021.

-As you can see, it has been a steady incline until April where it dipped because of the markets.
+As you can see, it has been a steady incline until April, when it dipped because of the markets.

-That was quickly corrected moving forward in May, June, July and August.
+That was quickly corrected in May, June, July, and August.

 Not everyone checks their net worth monthly, but we like to because we choose to.

-The only catch is that we’d need somewhere to live, which is why we stopped increases in the house.
+The only catch is that we’d need somewhere to live, so we stopped increases in the house.

-Often we look at the big picture and then remove the house, so we see more of an accurate number.
+We often look at the big picture and then remove the house to see an accurate number.